 Up to 34% of user accounts on a typical network fall into the category of ghost users.

 Ghost accounts are unnecessary security risks for a few reasons:

 Their passwords may not have been changed in a while.

 They provide unnecessary additional access to the network.

-The risk is compounded by the fact that the typical user account has more access to data than the user needs to actually do their job.
+The risk is compounded by the fact that the typical user account has more access to data than the user needs to perform daily tasks.

 Studies suggest that 21% of a company's data is accessible by all users on the network.

-These ghost accounts should obviously be removed.
-But following the principle of least privilege may also reduce the damage for any ghost accounts that slip through the cracks.
+These ghost accounts should be removed.
+But following the principle of least privilege also reduces the damage for any ghost accounts that slip through the cracks.